micahscopes/Are-We-DAW-Yet/DesignDoc.md

 All communication between the backend and frontend will be handled by lock-free spsc fifo ring buffers.
 Any crate of this type would work, but we will use the `ringbuf` crate for the sake of using the same xcrate across the project.

 To make this work, most data structs will also create an "ID" counterpart when they are created.
-The frontend holds onto this "ID" counterpart, and sends the actual struct (wrapped in a [`basedrop`] smart pointer) to the backend via a ringbuffer.
-The internal structure of this "ID" struct will be an immutable [`basedrop`] smart pointer of the struct itself (although if lifetimes prove to be too difficult, we could also try using uniquely-generated u64 IDs with a hashmap).
+The frontend holds onto this "ID" counterpart, and then it sends the actual struct (wrapped in a [`basedrop`] smart pointer) to the backend via a ringbuffer.

 The actual messages passed between these buffers will be determined by the specific project itself.
 For this DAW, we will likely have these messages:
 * Timeline messages